 Let’s not beat about the bush here, it’s cheaper than Kodak Tri-X 400 in most territories I’m aware of.
 The film is available in 35mm single boxed rolls, 50-roll packs (they look like candy!), and 35mm 100ft reels for bulk-loading enthusiasts.
 Oh, and there are single-use 35mm cameras available, too.

-The film is also available in 120 medium format, although not in 220 or pro-pack offerings.
-Finally, the readily film is available in large format sheets, and once a year, ILFORD provide an opportunity for ultra large format sheets to be purchased during their ULF ordering window.
+The film is also available in 120 medium format although not in 220 or pro-pack offerings.
+Finally, the film is readily available in large format sheets, and once a year, ILFORD provide an opportunity for ultra large format sheets to be purchased during their ULF ordering window.

-ILFORD HP5 PLUS has a lot in common with it’s stablemate, Kodak Tri-X 400.
-They come from a similar vintage and they were largely used for the same type of photography in the “hey day” of film.
+ILFORD HP5 PLUS has a lot in common with its stablemate, Kodak Tri-X 400.
+They come from a similar vintage and they were largely used for the same type of photography in the “heyday” of film.
 They both have a very specific feel to them, what some might call a “signature look”.

 When searching for a film that will pick out fine detail and present fine tonality in portraits, landscapes and macro photography, you’re pretty much guaranteed to get the latter but an ever so slightly fuzzier edge to the former may leave you wanting more.
 Of course, shooting in formats larger than 135 will reduce this but if you want ultimate sharpness you’ll have to look for a modern grained film – that’s not what HP5 PLUS is about.